 During your stay with us, your health, comfort and well-being are our greatest concerns.
 We strive to give you the highly skilled and compassionate care you deserve - in a healing environment.

 The following will provide you and your family members the information you'll need throughout your stay.
-More detailed information is available in a Guide to Guest Services located in each patient room.
+More detailed information is available in your patient welcome guide.
 If you have further questions, don't hesitate to ask.
 We want you to be informed about your care, comfortable with your surroundings and pleased with your service.

 Our primary responsibility is to the health of our patients.
 Visitors are encouraged to be sensitive to the needs of our patients by keeping visits short and being considerate of the condition, treatment and recuperation activities of all of our patients.

 In an effort to provide an environment that promotes healing, is safe, and is comfortable, Sarah Bush Lincoln supports a flexible visitor policy.
 Our patients control their own visitor flow.
 Patients may appoint a “support person” who helps fulfill their wishes.
 Patients may also identify persons they wish to be admitted as visitors.
 Door signage is available to each patient to help convey their wishes.

 Persons are requested not to visit if they are recovering from a contagious illness or have had contact with a contagious illness, or have a fever, cough, sore throat or other respiratory or gastrointestinal symptoms to which we do not want to expose patients.

 All entrances to the Health Center, except at the Emergency Department, are locked at night and require a staff badge swipe or staff keypad access number for entry.
 See the door signage for specific times.
 Visitors in the building after 8:30 pm, or those who have permission to spend the night, will be required to have or wear an identification sticker issued by Security.
 The sticker is color-coded to the particular unit they will be on and will include the visitor’s name and patient room number.